mpichlmann/MaximillianPichlmann_T1A3/readme.md

 ### Installation Instructions
 I have tried my best to cater to a range of devices and setups by creating three different bash scripts to choose from.
 Simply navigate to the 'src' directory where you can then enter into your terminal your choice of './LinuxGame.sh' or './MacGame.sh' depending on your OS.

 These scripts will first install some libraries using either sudo apt-get for linux or brew for mac.
 These scripts are the way the game is intended to be played as the libraries are required for pygame mixer to play music properly during the game.
-After installing the necessary libraries they will then install the necessary dependencies for the game by using pip3 to read the requirements.txt file.
+After installing the necessary libraries they will create and activate a virtual environment in the directory.
+Finally they will then install the necessary dependencies for the game by using pip3 to read the requirements.txt filecreate and activate a virtual

 If for whatever reason these bash scripts do not work, you can simply run the NoSoundGame script by entering ./NoSoundGame.sh in your terminal in the 'src' directory.
-This script will simply install the dependencies and forgo installing the libraries needed for music.
-The game will run fine but will display an 'error' message where music would normally be playing, everything else however still works fine.
+This script will simply forgo installing the libraries needed for music.
+The game will run as normal but will display an 'error' message where music would usually be playing, everything else however still works fine.
 NOTE: You may already have the afformenntioned libraries installed, in which case running NoSoundGame.sh will result in the game running with sound anyway!

 ### Dependencies
 The game makes use of a few python packages, which will need to be installed along with their respective dependencies.
 A list of dependencies can be found in the requirements.txt file included, but I will also list them here for convenience: